WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

 **Live WebGPU Demo:** https://windyyam.github.io/unity_splat_test_deploy/

+This repository is a fork of `aras-p/UnityGaussianSplatting`.
+Many thanks to @aras-p for the original project and the work that made this fork possible: https://github.com/aras-p/UnityGaussianSplatting

+This fork originally followed the `stochastic` branch of the original project and experimented with stochastic sort-free alpha blend.
+It was heavily modified to build on WebGPU — including removal of the compute shader path — but the stochastic approach introduced noise that degrades the visual quality.
+As a result, the implementation reverted to CPU-side per-node sorting, augmented with node culling, caching of per-node orderings, and distance-based ordering to mitigate cost and visual artifacts.

-A portability-focused fork aiming for high visual fidelity splat rendering that degrades gracefully on constrained / upcoming WebGPU platforms.
-Core idea: remove the monolithic global GPU radix sort and replace it with hierarchical culling + small, cache‑friendly per-node CPU sorts parallel on each node to keep ordering cost low.
+As a result, this is a portability-focused fork primarily targeting WebGPU with high visual fidelity splat rendering that works well on constrained / upcoming WebGPU platforms.
+To maximize compatibility on Web and WASM, the implementation favors CPU-side hierarchical culling and small per-node sorts (which run in parallel when available) rather than relying on large, complex GPU-only global sorts.

 ## Highlights
 - Hierarchical octree build (configurable depth & leaf capacity) + outlier bucket.
 - Frustum culling at node granularity drastically reduces sort domain.
 - Per-node (optionally parallel) depth sort using pooled buffers; auto fallback to single-thread (e.g. when WASM threads unavailable).
 - Node centers are pre-ordered by distance to the camera position, and individual splats inside each node are also sorted by distance (not by camera forward).
 This preserves the sort order when the camera rotates in place, no re-sort needed as opposite to cam forward based sorting.
-- Experimental stochastic / amortized ordering path (design phase) for very dense scenes.
-- WebGPU friendly: no reliance on advanced compute barriers or large global GPU radix passes.
+- WebGPU-first: CPU-friendly algorithms ensure correctness and portability where advanced GPU features or threading are limited.
 - Memory conscious: reuses scratch buffers; nodes store indices only.
+Caching of node sort results and ordering by distance further reduces per-frame work.

 ## Quick Start
 1. Import / build a Gaussian Splat asset (PLY / SPZ) via the provided editor tooling.